zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 ## For Kubernetes Users

-### Step 1: Provide IBM Key Protect credentials to Portworx.
+### Step 1: Provide IBM key management credentials to Portworx.

 Portworx reads the IBM credentials required to authenticate with IBM Key Protect through a Kubernetes secret.
 Create a Kubernetes secret with the name `px-ibm` in the `portworx` namespace.
 Following is an example kubernetes secret spec